smogpill/HDK/body/cardiovascular/blood_vessels/plaque.md

 - The legs drive the metabolism (they are the largest muscles) [29][31]
 - A lot of insulin receptors in muscles [31]
 - High intensity interval training can redrill capillaries that can reach insulin receptors [31]
+- Maybe garlic can be interesting [33]
+- Inflammation is very important, not just cholesterol [34]

 # References
 - [1] [How I Reversed 20 years of Arterial Plaque - PrevMed Health (2017)](https://youtu.be/QOWF0KTNu2g)